-Waking into the sea, we saw that the water were sparkling and we were intrigue by it.
-After a closer examination by the not so professionals, myself and Jon, we found that it wasn’t the water that was sparkling but the sand.
+Waking into the sea, we saw that the water was sparkling and we were intrigued by it.
+After a closer examination by the not-so-professionals, myself and Jon, we found that it wasn’t the water that was sparkling but the sand.
 We have no idea why it’s like this.
 Maybe Vietnam has glitter in their sand or maybe it’s a sign of pollution.
 We don’t know, but the water looked clear to us so we assumed it wasn’t pollution.
 If anyone knows why the sand is sparkling like this please let us know in the comments below.

 Finding something to eat in this town was a struggle.
-Most of the restaurants in the area where we staying only sell seafood.
-As much as we like seafood it just doesn’t quite fall in our budget since we are budget travellers.
+Most of the restaurants in the area where we stayed only sold seafood.
+As much as we like seafood it just doesn’t quite fall within our budget since we are budget travellers.
 We decided to just get on the scooter and drive around to see what we can find.
 We came across a small Thai restaurant which we just couldn’t resist.

 Cho Han Market of Da Nang

-The second day we decided to head into the main town for some sightseeing.
+On the second day, we decided to head into the main town for some sightseeing.
 We had to quickly stop at the ATM.
-Which we have to do a lot here since the ATM’s in Vietnam only let you withdraw around $130 at a time and charge a 1,8% to 3% transaction fee on every transaction.
+We have to do a lot here since the ATMs in Vietnam only let you withdraw around $130 at a time and charge a 1,8% to 3% transaction fee on every transaction.
 With some money in our pockets, we were ready to hit Cho Han Market.